 There are 2 ways to pursue a career in law.
-Applicants can pursue law after 12th std or after completion of their bachelor’s degree.
-If students opt to pursue law after 12 the std they must appear for the CLAT exam, on which they’ll be offered admission into National Law universities.
+Applicants can pursue law after Class 12th or after completion of their bachelor’s degree.
+If students opt to pursue law after Class 12 they must appear for the CLAT exam, on which they’ll be offered admission into National Law universities.
 If students wish to pursue law after degree, they must appear for the CET, by which they can secure admissions to colleges offering the 3 year LLB course.

 Step 2: Specializing in Family Law